shachey13/HughesLabTools/README.md

    For any Weka Segmentation tools, you must first generate a classifier model outside of the HughesLabTools.
 This process should be done on a single representative image using the Weka Segmentation plugin in ImageJ/Fiji.
 Once you have trained the classifier and saved the model, you can then use this model file within the HughesLabTools for batch processing.

    Steps to generate a Weka classifier model:

-   a.
+   i.
 Open a representative image in ImageJ/Fiji.

-   b.
+   ii.
 Use the Weka Segmentation plugin to train your classifier.

-   c.
+   iii.
 Save the trained classifier as a .model file.

-   d.
+   iv.
 When prompted in HughesLabTools, select this .model file for your Weka Segmentation tasks.

 3. Image Type Rearrangement:
    If you rearrange the order of image types with confirm_image_types, it's recommended to avoid using the grouped crop option.
 For example, if you have two image types (Tumor and Vessels) and change their order to: